gphanikumar/MM2090/lessons/Session12.md

       NAME=MyLaptop

-Check this out by running that and using the following command to print out the variable at the command prompt.
+Check this out by running that and using the following commands to spawn a child process for bash and print out the variable at the command prompt.

+      bash
       echo $NAME

 Variables set like this are not passed on to the child shells or programs that are launched from the current shell.
 See the following screenshot for example.
 The variable \$NAME is available only in the parent shell and not in the child shell.

 ## Variables that do get passed on to children.